rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 As you can see, the second code is much easier to read.
 You will also notice that the second code doesn't have a lot of nesting, which avoids common problems.
-Can you see that I have not written an 'else' section?
+Can you see that I have not written one 'else' section?
 If the core logic is several dozens of lines long, it becomes difficult to find out which `else` belongs to which `if` if we write in 'Pseudo code 1' style.